 In the spring of 2020, the spread of COVID-19 meant that in-person programs and field trips posed too much of a risk for staff, volunteers and participants.
 However, that did not mean we could not enjoy and learn about nature in a virtual way.
 In-person programs returned in 2022, but some presentations continued to be given virtually.
-Below are links to recordings of Loudoun Wildlife Conservancy’s virtual walks and programs in 2020 and 2021.
+Below are links to recordings of Loudoun Wildlife Conservancy’s virtual walks and programs in 2020 – 2022.